"Put your hands between your knees. Bend over."

 Most of us remember the school nurse checking for scoliosis.
 The test hasn't changed much over the years.
 Now I wonder, did some mild scoliosis go undetected?

-The question is: If I didn't have scoliosis as a child does that mean I don't have scoliosis now?
+If you didn't have scoliosis as a child does that mean you don't have it now?

 WHAT IS SCOLIOSIS?